Hoyum Hall

 The lower lounge in Hoyum includes:

-- TV along with couches, tables comfortable chairs
+- TV along with couches, tables, and comfortable chairs

 - Computer lab